 Before starting the Induction Course, the candidate shall present his/her documents to the training centre.
 If these do not meet the minimum requirements as set out in this document, training centres will advise the candidate to contact the NI for official approval to attend the course.
-The candidate shall provide a copy of the documents of competency or proficiency and/or any other relevant document as evidence of qualification.
-The NI will assess those and may or may not issue an authorisation letter to the candidate to start the course.
+The candidate shall provide a copy of the documents of competency or proficiency and/or any other relevant documentation as evidence of qualification.
+The NI will assess those and may or may not issue an authorization letter to the candidate to start the course.
 This procedure shall be undertaken before the candidate starts the Induction Course.
-Some MVQs do not require an authorisation letter these are listed on the website www.nialexisplatform.org/certification/.
+Some MVQs do not require an authorization letter these are listed on the website www.nialexisplatform.org/certification/.

 STCW CERTIFICATE OF COMPETENCY:

-Training centres are required to ask for, and keep, a copy of the Certificate of Competency of their students before accepting them onto the Induction Course and the DP scheme.
+Training centres are required to ask for and keep, a copy of the Certificate of Competency of their students before accepting them onto the Induction Course and the DP scheme.
 The Certificate of Competency number should be noted and properly recorded by the centre in the student record as well as in the logbook provided to them.
 The NI will require a copy of the Certificate of Competency when receiving their application to cross-check the information.

 (Cadets or ratings on a defined training programme): Officer Trainees should present proof, such as a letter from the company employing them or the college they are attending, indicating that they are on STCW or MVQ training before joining the Induction Course.